valboz/VBMicrolensing/docs/python/readme.md

 <img src="BinaryLens_lightcurve.png" width = 400>

-In this example we have declared an instance to the ```VBMicrolensing``` class, assigned values to some parameters and then we have called ```VBM.BinaryMag2``` to perform a computation of magnification by a binary lens with these parameters.
+In this example we have declared an instance to the ```VBMicrolensing``` class, assigned values to some parameters and then we have called ```VBM.BinaryLightCurve``` to calculate the light curve with these parameters.

 ## Summary